 Students whose first language is not English must submit official scores of TOEFL (Test of English as a Foreign Language), taken within the past two years.
 No other English proficiency exam is acceptable.
 The TOEFL requirement is based on native language not citizenship or the type of school a student attended.
 TOEFL does not replace GRE; both exams are required.
 The minimum acceptable score is 570 (paper test), 230 (computer test) or 88 (internet test.)
 Copies of student score reports are not acceptable.
+The TOEFL is waived if an applicant earned a bachelor's or master's degree from a regionally accredited U.S. college or university or from a past secondary institution abroad which is recognized by the ministry of education in the home country.
 The SHS code is 3761.
 Further information about this exam can be obtained by directly contacting: TOEFL, Educational Testing Service, P.O.
 Box 6151, Princeton, New Jersey 08541-6151, telephone: 215.750.8050 or www.toefl.org.

 Applications cannot be reviewed without the receipt of these test scores.
 It is very important that applicants register for these exams well in advance of applying for admission.
-Since the application deadline is in January, such exams should be taken by October of the previous year in order for official scores to arrive at Simmons by the application deadline date.
+Since the application deadline is in December, such exams should be taken by October of the previous year in order for official scores to arrive at Simmons by the application deadline date.
 It takes four to six weeks for the Office of Admission to receive official scores.